bordercore/bordercoreai/README.md

 ## Speech to Text (STT)

 [Whisper MIC](https://github.com/mallorbc/whisper_mic) is used for STT, which is based on OpenAI's [Whisper](https://github.com/openai/whisper).

+## RAG (Retrieval Augmented Generation)

+Chat with your uploaded documents.

+## Audio Transcription

+Upload audio files to convert them to text, then ask questions based on the generated transcription.

 ## Discord Bot Support